didomi/challenges/backend/README.md

+# Backend engineering challenge

 This challenge is used by Didomi for evaluating candidates for backend development positions.

-# Rules of the game

 This challenge is a chance for engineers at Didomi to see how you code, organize a project and gather information to implement a specification.